he Meike Ranch (pronounced like "Mikey")

 formed a partnership in 1949 and started to enlarge their holdings

-until in a few years it consisted of much of the earlier Meike land.
+until in a few years it consisted of much of the earlier, undivided Meike land.

-Don and Peto continue to manage the ranch today.
+and Peto continued to manage the ranch on behalf of the family

 corporation until 2014.
 Reluctantly concluding that they couldn't

 maintain the workload required of day-to-day administration, they moved

 out of their house of some 75 years and into a new house on "the old

 Baughn place" at the edge of the ranch for a sort-of retirement.

 They are still very involved in the ranch's sheep operation and

 generously oblige consultation requests.
 Sadly, Barbara (Meike) Wolcott passed